 We offer some fantastic fall hunting for Brown & Grizzly bears.
 Most of our hunts take place in our “Sole Use” (I’m the only guide that can legally operate here) guide concession in Denali Preserve, near Mt.
 McKinley.
-My concession is current through 2017, and has been expanded to 600 plus square miles, and to include some prime fish streams and denning areas that have been off limits to guided non resident hunters since 1988!!!.
+My concession encompasses about 600 square miles, and includes some prime fish streams and denning areas that were off limits to guided non resident hunters for 20 years!!!.

 This major portion has a two bear per regulatory year bag limit and no closed season!!

 80-90% of my concession is in Game Management Unit (GMU) 16B, and bears are classified as brown bears by Boone and Crockett and Safari Club International.
-This major portion has a two bear per regulatory year bag limit and no closed season!
 I’ve taken a number of bears on spring hunts in this area that squared from 8’6” to 9’11” with skulls ranging from 24” to 27 & 9/16th” .
 The remaining portion is in GMU 19, where bears are classified as grizzlies, the bag limit is one per year, and the season starts September 1st.
 We do most of our fall bear hunting along salmon streams in game management unit 16B.
 Fall bear hunts, as a general rule, aren’t overly strenuous, but patience, persistence, and being in the best physical condition possible, will only increase your chances for success and increased trophy size.

 Prices and Specifics

-We conduct most of our single specie fall bear hunts during the month of September, but with no closed season in most of my concession, we can usually provide flexibility to clients who can’t come during regular seasons.
+We conduct most of our single specie bear hunts during August and September, but also offer great hunts in May and June, and can usually provide flexibility to clients who can’t come during regular seasons.
 Contact us if regular seasons don’t work for you.

-price includes air charter fees between Anchorage and base camp that usually cost $1000.00 or more with most other outfitters!
-It also includes most of your basic expenses between Anchorage and the field, to include: necessary ground transportation to pick up and return you to Anchorage, food, lodging, and trophy care in the field.
+This price covers most of your basic expenses between Anchorage and the field, to include: necessary ground transportation to pick up and return you to Anchorage, food, lodging, and trophy care in the field.
 Trip length includes in and out days.
 Clients should try to arrive a day or two early and leave a day or two later than actual trip dates.
 When possible, we try to get clients that achieve early success, out early if they wish.

-NOT INCLUDED: Round trip transportation of you and your gear, game and trophies between your home and Anchorage, lodging in Anchorage and /or Wasilla prior to and after your hunt, taxidermy, guide tips, licenses and tags (non-resident hunting license = $85.00, brown/grizzly tag = $500.00, $425.00 sheep tag, black bear tag = $225.00 – see “License and Tag Fees” link for complete information), or a 2 yr. membership in the Non Resident Hunter Preservation Fund ($150.00) http://alaskaprohunter.org/NRHPF.html We will gladly assist you in making arrangements and reservations, and can sell you the tags ourselves.
+NOT INCLUDED: $1000.00 round trip air charter to and from the field, round trip transportation of you and your gear, game and trophies between your home and Anchorage, lodging in Anchorage and /or Wasilla prior to and after your hunt, taxidermy, guide tips, licenses and tags (non-resident hunting license = $160.00, brown/grizzly tag = $1000.00, black bear tag = $450.00 – see “License and Tag Fees” link for complete information), or a 2 yr. membership in the Non Resident Hunter Preservation Fund ($150.00) http://alaskaprohunter.org/HPF.html We will gladly assist you in making arrangements and reservations, and can sell you the tags ourselves.

 2ND BROWN BEAR OPTION: Most of my concession has a two brown bear per regulatory year bag limit.
 If taking a 2nd brown bear interests you, we can usually arrange it on a straight or modified trophy fee basis.